 To pot this shrub, gently remove the firethorn from its container by tipping it on its side and tapping the outside of the pot to loosen the roots.
 Be sure to wear gloves to avoid injury from the thorns.
 Once the roots are loosened, slide the shrub out and place it into its new pot with well-draining, sandy soil.
 Bury the shrub to the top of the root line, as it was in its previous container.

 The firethorn displays its evergreen leaves and vibrant berries all winter long without much additional care.
 Because they are designed to withstand cold temperatures, simply add a layer of mulch around the plant to help insulate the roots and enjoy the firethorn’s vibrant display.
-For areas with very cold winters, it is best to protect the firethorn from the cold winter wind and elements by wrapping it in burlap.

 How to Get Firethorn to Bloom